PPBDS/tutorial.helpers/vignettes/instructions.md

 ## Set Up

-To make additions to **all.primer.tutorials**, follow the [set up guide](https://ppbds.github.io/primer/set-up.html) to fork/download a copy of [PPBDS/all.primer.tutorials](https://github.com/PPBDS/all.primer.tutorials).
+To make additions to **tutorial.helpers**, follow the [set up guide](https://ppbds.github.io/primer/set-up.html) to fork/download a copy of [PPBDS/tutorial.helpers](https://github.com/PPBDS/tutorial.helpers).
 Press "Install and Restart" from the "Build" tab to ensure that you have the latest copy installed.
-(You should not do `remotes::install_github("PPBDS/all.primer.tutorials")` since that gets the version from Github.
+(You should not do `remotes::install_github("PPBDS/tutorial.helpers")` since that gets the version from Github.
 You want the version from your computer so that you get any changes you make.)

 Tutorials themselves live in `inst/tutorials`.
 Each directory name is a combination of a prefix number (which indicate the week/chapter with which a tutorial is associated and the order in which to do it) and a name, which corresponds to the `id'` of the tutorial.
 Within each directory is a `tutorial.Rmd` file and, sometimes, other material like an `images` and `data` directory.
 The prefix number determines the order in which tutorials appear in the Tutorial pane.
 Take for example the tutorial that says `052`.
 The "05" indicates that this is a Week 5 tutorial, and the "2" indicates that it is the second tutorial of that week.